tajahnei/ETL-Project/README.md

-LOAD:
+### __LOAD__:
-The tables have all been created in Pandas so the code uses sql alchemy to load all tables into postgres
+The tables have all been created in Pandas DataFrames and the tables are loaded to PostgresSQL database using SQLAlchemy.
+Everytime this program is run it will overwrite the tables in the database.

-A Diagram outlining the relationships between all of the table has been created in QuickDB and loaded into pgAdmin to create a sql file.